Pie for breakfast! This pumpkin pie baked oatmeal is easy, vegan and even has an oatmeal ‘crust’.

-- For the pumpkin layer: In a bowl, combine the pumpkin puree, cinnamon, ginger, nutmeg, cloves, vanilla extract and maple syrup.
+- Pumpkin layer: In a bowl, combine the pumpkin puree, cinnamon, ginger, nutmeg, cloves, vanilla extract and maple syrup.
 Stir in the almond milk.
 Add the rolled oats, baking powder and salt.
 Mix until well combined.

-- For the crust layer: In another bowl, combine the applesauce, almond milk, vanilla extract and maple syrup (if using).
+- Crust layer: In another bowl, combine the applesauce, almond milk, vanilla extract and maple syrup (if using).
 Add the rolled oats, baking powder and salt.
 Mix until well combined.

 - To assemble: Divide the crust layer between the prepared ramekins.
 Top with the pumpkin layer.